Researchers Identify the Connection Between Stroke & Gum Disease

 As Dr. McLeod has covered before in our Newberg Community Dental blog, experts know a connection exists that links our cardiovascular health to the health of our teeth and gums.
 However, researchers have had varying opinions about how these two seemingly disparate health conditions are linked.
-But now, new research may have finally uncovered why these connections exists.
+But now, new research may have finally uncovered why these connections exist.

-According to two recent studies presented at the American Stroke Association’s International Stroke Conference, gum disease was linked to a higher rates of strokes due to a hardening of large arteries in the brain and also with severe artery blockages that haven’t yet caused symptoms to develop.
+According to two recent studies presented at the American Stroke Association’s International Stroke Conference, gum disease was linked to higher rates of strokes due to a hardening of large arteries in the brain and also with severe artery blockages that haven’t yet caused symptoms to develop.

 These studies suggest it possible that treating gum disease could help to lower a patient’s risk for stroke.

 A chronic bacterial infection, gum disease attacks the hard and soft tissue and structures of the mouth that hold our teeth in place.
 The disease’s connection with inflammation, which seems to also play a role in the hardening of blood vessels, is also known as atherosclerosis.